nebula-plugins/gradle-override-plugin/README.md

 ### Applying the Plugin

-To include, add the following to your build.gradle
+To apply this plugin if using Gradle 2.1 or newer

+    plugins {
+      id 'nebula.override' version '3.0.1'
+    }

+If using an older version of Gradle

     buildscript {
         repositories { jcenter() }

         dependencies {
-            classpath 'com.netflix.nebula:gradle-override-plugin:1.12.+'
+            classpath 'com.netflix.nebula:gradle-override-plugin:3.0.1'
         }
     }

-    apply plugin: 'nebula-override'
+    apply plugin: 'nebula.override'

 ### Overriding properties with the plugin